UWOrbital/OBC-firmware/README.md

     sudo apt-get update
     sudo apt-get install build-essential
     ```
+6. Choose the environment where you'll be running `git commit` (either WSL2 or the host).
+In that environment, install Python 3.8+ and pip if they're not already installed.
+Then, run the following in the OBC-firmware directory:
+    ```sh
+    pip install pre-commit # You may want to create a Python virtual env before this pre-commit install
+    ```
+    **Note:** pre-commit is used to format your code whenever you make a commit.

 You'll be using WSL2 primarily for building the firmware and running tests.